top of page

 4. Visit the legendary Apollo Theater

 No visit to Harlem is complete without a stop at this legendary theater, where everyone from Billie Holiday to James Brown has performed on stage.
 Take a picture in front of the iconic marquee and don't forget to look down to find the name of your favorite star—Aretha Franklin, Michael Jackson, Prince—in the Apollo Theater's Walk of Fame.
-Upcoming events this holiday season include the Double Dutch Holiday Classic, Coca-Cola Winter Wonderland and Amateur Night Holiday Special.
+Upcoming events inside the theater include Amateur Night at the Apollo every Wednesday night and a live conversation with author Ta-Nehisi Coates.

 📍253 W 125th St between Adam Clayton Powell Jr. and Frederick Douglass Blvds